How can we reward children responsibly?

 Rewarding is really important, and supporting your child in reaching the goals set is as well.
 But behind the appreciation, there should be hard work done.
 Try to avoid overpraising!
 Focus on the results achieved, and be as specific as possible when giving compliments.

-Find a great Reward Chart, to make rewarding your child easier! 😊
+Rewarding can be rewarding for the whole family if done with some planning and organization.
+Find a great Reward Chart, to make rewarding your child easier!😊